Complete Guide to Boat Lily Care and Growth

 • Use wide pots and airy soil, not deep heavy containers.

-• Treat crowding as a repotting cue, not as a sign to water more.
+• Treat crowding as a repotting cue, not a sign to water more.

 • Choose division over fancy propagation experiments.